slint-ui/slint/api/sixtyfps-rs/README.md

 ### Hello World

-The most basic "Hello world" application can easily be achieve in a few lines of code:
+The most basic "Hello world" application can be achieved with a few lines of code:

 In your `Cargo.toml` add: